7 Best Squirrel Traps and Repellents

 Squirrels can become a major problem when you have a large garden or bird feeders.
-Sometimes, these critters can gang up on you, ruining your yard.
-Having good defenses should be a priority.
+Sometimes, these critters can even gang up on you, ruining your yard.
+Therefore, having good defenses should be a top priority.

 #1 – Rugged Ranch Squirrelinator Trap

-At nearly two foot square and four inches high, there’s plenty of room inside and squirrels have more trouble figuring out how the locking system works.
-The larger size also means you can relocate entire groups at once instead of hauling a number of smaller traps.
+At nearly two foot square and four inches high, there’s plenty of room inside.
+The larger size means you can relocate up to 25 squirrels at once instead of hauling a number of smaller traps.
+We’ve also found squirrels have more trouble figuring out how the locking system works on this one.

 An important detail to keep in mind is that not all squirrels are equal.
-Some can be very territorial, making a huge commotion once trapped to scare others away from the newly-discovered food cache.
+Some can be very territorial, making a huge commotion once trapped.
+This ended up scaring others away from the newly-discovered food cache.

 #2 – Havahart 1077 Small Professional Trap

-Meanwhile the single spring-loaded door, handle guard, and smoothed internal edges ensure both you and the critter will remain safe during capture and transport.
-An overall safe and effective trap, there are a few important considerations to make this trap more effective.
+Meanwhile the single spring-loaded door, handle guard, and smoothed internal edges ensure both you and the squirrel will remain safe during capture and transport.
+While it’s an overall safe and effective trap, there are a few important drawbacks we found in the design.

 The primary concern is trigger sensitivity.
-While the lower sensitivity helps reduce accidental tripping, it can also allow some lighter critters to stand on top without closing the door and will benefit from tweaking.
+While the lower sensitivity helps reduce accidental tripping, it can also allow some lighter critters to stand on top without closing the door.
+It’s an easy fix, but we find many similar types of traps suffer the same problem.

-Additionally, building a small platform inside for bait will make it tougher for a crafty squirrel to get at the food from outside the cage.
+Additionally, we recommend building a small platform inside for bait.
+This simple change will make it tougher for a crafty ground, tree, or flying squirrel to get at the food from outside the cage trap.

 #3 – Forestry Supplies Tube Squirrel Trap